 Established as the Codex Committee on Meat Hygiene by the 8th Session of the Codex Alimentarius Commission (1971).
 The terms of reference and the name of the Committee were amended by the 24th Session of the Commission (2001) to include poultry.
-The specific reference to poultry was removed by the 26th Session of the Commission (2003).
+The specific reference to poultry in the name and terms of reference was removed by the 26th Session of the Commission (2003).